computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 The second definition, slightly less popular, appears at first as a direct contradiction: “someone who acts very basic, but *does not have the basic attitude.*

-This contradiction can exist because advanced basic is a semantic paradigm, a negative space rather than another identity trend, another list.
+Advanced basic is a whole semantic paradigm, a negative space rather than another identity trend, another list.

 You’re advanced basic if you can operate within the inescapable realm of basic-ness in a way that withstands any temptation to transcend it.